 No, you cannot reverse cataracts without surgery.
 Currently, there is no non-surgical cure for cataracts that have been approved by the Food and Drug Administration or other government body medical procedure regulators.

 In 2015, a paper by university researchers published in the American Association for the Advancement of Science reported the discovery of a substance called Compound 29.
 The water-soluble compound reversed hereditary- and age-related cataracts in human lens tissue removed during cataract surgery.
-Studies were performed on mice, which presents some limitations about the effectiveness of Compound 29 on humans.
+Studies were performed on mice, which presents some limitations regarding the effectiveness of Compound 29 on humans.

 Another compound, lanosterol, has also been extensively studied as a potential solution to cataracts.
-However, it is not water-soluble enough to be included in eye-drop solution.
+However, it is not water-soluble enough to be included in an eye-drop solution.

 Is There a Natural Cure for Cataracts?

 There is no natural cure for cataracts.
-According to the Mayo Clinic, no studies have proved how to prevent cataracts or slow their progression.
+According to the Mayo Clinic, no studies have proven how to prevent cataracts or slow their progression.
 But some healthy lifestyle practices that may be helpful include:

 - Have regular eye examinations.
 This way, you can detect and treat eye problems earlier.

-- Stop smoking, reduce alcohol use and manage health problems.
+- Stop smoking, reduce alcohol use, and manage health problems.
 Health issues like diabetes, as well as excessive alcohol use, can increase the likelihood of cataracts.

 - Eat fruits and vegetables.
 A diet rich in vitamins and minerals is associated with a reduced risk of developing cataracts.